 The inventor has the necessary credentials to create such a device with a rich family history in the dental industry and a background in engineering.
 Ripsnore seems to be a solid product that has proven itself by having several satisfied customers.

 I would consider this device a base model economy oral appliance which is affordable and effective.
 If you are willing to spend a little more money and are interested in a less bulky device, there are others available.
 One alternative that I really favor is the Zquiet.
-There are several reasons why this has become one of favorite devices to treat my simple snoring.
-First, unlike many OTC mandibular advancement devices it’s compact, taking up very little room inside your mouth.
+There are several reasons why this has become one of the favorite devices to treat my simple snoring.
+First, unlike many OTC mandibular advancement devices, it’s compact, taking up very little room inside your mouth.
 In addition, it works straight out of the box and does not need to be fitted.
 Also, you can speak and even sip water with the device in your mouth.
 I’ve posted a product review which goes into further detail if you are interested in learning more.
 This is an A+ product in my opinion and should be considered by anyone who is in the market for a comfortable yet effective device to control snoring.

 Which mouthpiece should I buy?